Supporting a Veteran who’s suicidal

 • You don’t need to be expert in this stuff.
 Call 988 to learn about options on your own or together.

-• Other steps could also be helpful, like joining some positive social activity regularly, This could be a running club, book group, volunteer carpentry for a shelter, or getting a pet.
-Also, they could try noticing which social situations might be bad for them.
+• Other options could be helpful, like joining regular, positive social activities.
+Examples are a running club, book group, volunteer carpentry for a shelter, or getting a pet.
+Ask your Veteran which social situations might be bad for them.

 • Don’t forget to make a plan for guns and medications at home.

-• Make a plan now for what to do if things get worse and talking doesn’t help.
-See "Is it an emergency?".
+• Plan now for what to do if things get worse and talking doesn’t help.
+See the "Is it an emergency?" tab below.

 • Check in with your Veteran from time to time.
 That’s a concrete way to show you care.

-• Some check-ins can be about nothing—sports scores, a good Netflix series—but some should directly address the pain.
-“Are you still sometimes feeling suicidal?”
+• Some check-ins can be about something simple, like sports scores, a good Netflix series.
+Sometimes, you should directly address the pain.
+“Are you still thinking about killing yourself?”
 If yes, ask if it’s getting worse, how often it happens, how long it lasts, or if their thoughts sometimes control them.

 • Thoughts of suicide are a sign that something needs to change.